awsdocs/amazon-ecs-developer-guide/doc_source/ECS_AWSCLI_Fargate.md

   + Use a public subnet and assign a public IP address to the task\.

   For more information, see [Create a virtual private cloud](get-set-up-for-amazon-ecs.md#create-a-vpc)\.
-+ Optional: AWS CloudShell is a tool that gives customers a command line without needing to create their own EC2 instance\.
-For more information, see [What is AWS CloudShell](https://docs.aws.amazon.com/cloudshell/latest/userguide/welcome.html) in the *AWS CloudShell User Guide*\.

 ## Step 1: Create a Cluster<a name="ECS_AWSCLI_Fargate_create_cluster"></a>